-Only two people of the targeted group was in service of the Municipality on the three highest levels.
-This was due to the resignation of the Manager: Technical Services and the vacancies at present.
+Only one person of the targeted group was in service of the Municipality on the three highest levels.
+This was due to the resignation of the Municipal Manager and the vacancies at present.
+The position was filled by one of the other section 56 appointees and left her position vacant.